Lligar/IDC-Project/README.md

 > This part of logic can be freely edited by the player
 >
 > Ex0.
 If enemy is planning to attack this turn use "Block".
 > Ex1.
-Check if enemy is within range of "X" and use "Y1" if returns false.
+Check enemy number and use skill Y1 if returns true.
 > Ex2.
-Check if enemy is within range of "X" and use "Y2" if returns true.
+Use linked skill Y2.
 > Ex3.
-Check if "Y4" is off cooldown and use "Y3" if returns true.
+Use skill Y2-1 if used Y2 last turn.
 > Ex4.
-Use "C2" if used "C1" previous turn.
-(Chained action)
+Use skill H1 if health below 50%.
 > Ex5.
-Use "H1" if health below "X" percent returns true.
-> Ex6.
-Use "Y2".
+Use skill Y3.

 Every turn the player will search which skill to use following the logic above.
 The higher the logic is, the higher the priority of the skill.

-## Gameplay
+## Prototype
+The player will have the following resources.
+- Skills Block, Y1, Y2, Y2-1, H1, Y3
+-